EFlynn25/EFlynn25/README.md

 👋 Hi, I’m Everett Flynn.
 I'm a teenage developer (at the time of writing) who has put hands in many different things.
-I am currently enrolled at a community college and right now I'm going for a major in Software Engineering Technology.
-My dream has always been to start my own tech company, but if that doesn't work out, I'll be prepared to work for another company.
+I graduated high school in 2024 with my Associate's Degree in Software Engineering Technology.

 Right now, I'm trying to make as many web products as I can (mostly in React), and I love web development as a whole.
 I've learned so much, but I still have much to learn...